 Tuition: Amount of money charged to students for instructional services.
-Tuition may be charged per term, per course, or per credit.
+Tuition may be charged per term, per

 Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
 Most tutors are college students; at some colleges, they are specially trained and certified.